 On 28th June 2016, to commemorate Freud’s emigration from Vienna to London, the students and I gathered in Sigmund Freud Park close to Berggasse 19 where we attached 100 of these postcards to white helium filled balloons and released them.
 Each postcard carried a message asking that if found, the postcard be forwarded to the Freud Museum London.
-Three days before the balloon launch, the UK had voted in a referendum to withdraw from the European Union and despite the fact that we had the most perfect blue sky for our event, the anxieties for what this decision might mean for the stability and peace within Europe clouded the proceedings and a timely reminder that history is continuously in the making.
-As of 23rd September (the anniversary of Freud’s death) only two postcards had been returned to London, providing a metaphor, if needed, of the risk involved in emigration and of the many migrants whose fate is left unknown.
+Three days before the balloon launch, the UK had voted in a referendum to withdraw from the European Union and despite the fact that we had the most perfect blue sky for our event, the anxieties for what this decision might mean for the stability and peace within Europe clouded the proceedings and were a timely reminder that history is continuously in the making.
+As of 23rd September (the anniversary of Freud’s death) only two postcards had been returned to London, providing a metaphor, if needed, of the risk involved in emigration and of the unknown fate of so many migrants.
 These two postcards are presented in a letter rack alongside a photograph of the balloons and a statement outlining the event.

 A Ghostly Return - Freud’s Desk I & II

 Whilst postcards can be seen as one of the most direct means of creating a multiple print, print technology has moved on a pace and now the 3D print is already becoming commonplace.
 Faced with the problem of wanting to recreate the objects on Freud’s desk as something akin to an apparition, this technology seemed ideal.
 Furthermore, since the process is non contact, it met all the requirements of working within a collection and ensuring that there was no risk of damage to the precious objects.
-The process, put simply involved 3D scanning each object using mobile scanners much like those used to read bar codes in supermarket checkouts and from this data, 3D prints made by printing thin layers of nylon, one upon the other until the object is realised.
-A full description of the process can be found in the footnote.
+The process, put simply, involved 3D scanning each object using mobile scanners much like those used to read bar codes in supermarket checkouts and from this data, 3D prints made by printing thin layers of nylon, one upon the other until the object is realised.
 I had been further drawn to this process by the translucent quality of the nylon itself and the fact that once scanned, I could alter the scale.
 I always imaged making this piece smaller than its original in reference in part to the observation by Gaston Bachelard ‘the cleverer I am at minaturising the world, the better I possess it.
 But in doing this, it must be understood that values become condensed and enriched in miniature. ‘

 So my intention was to recreate all the objects on Freud’s desk reduced to 2/3rd actual size and glowing white.
 Through this I also wanted to evoke the idea of the uncanny as something both familiar and different and produce a piece that would appear as a ghostly return when shown in the rooms in Vienna but also work as a bleached mirror reflection when shown in London set against the rich colours of the consulting room.